Should your eCommerce brand be on a marketplace?

 Customers who purchase from your retail site give you all kinds of data and information about what drove them to purchase – from their purchase journey and dwell time to searches and product preferences, as well as their contact details and consent to email marketing.
 Most if not all of these are lost when a customer goes through a marketplace – making understanding and remarketing to those customers much more difficult.

 The marketplace could end up in competition with your eCommerce site

 It’s almost always preferable to have a customer purchase directly from you, rather than through a marketplace – but what happens if a marketplace starts taking business away from your own site?
 Some businesses find that offering a reduced range on marketplaces (with the full range on their own site) or exclusive offers, deals and bundles can ensure their retail site stays ahead, but this is definitely one to be aware of.
 What strategies will you have in place to ensure your customers don’t stop using your own touchpoints?

 Should you join a marketplace, or build your own?

 An interesting question, this – while joining an established marketplace has many benefits, namely convenience, brand awareness, and minimal investment, some retailers choose to build their own bespoke one, incorporating their own choice of functionality, branding, product ranges, and vendors.
-While most businesses will choose the former – and benefit from added value like third-party fulfillment – others may decide their own bespoke marketplace is the better option for their brand.
+While most businesses will choose the former – and benefit from added value like third-party fulfilment – others may decide their own bespoke marketplace is the better option for their brand.
 The decision is all down to your business goals and future plans.

 There’s plenty of things to think about when considering joining or creating a marketplace – and that’s before you even start working on the strategy!
-For future insight, be sure to check out Marion’s talk from Meet Magento UK 2021, which is available on demand now.
+For further insight, be sure to check out Marion’s talk from Meet Magento UK 2021, which is available on demand now.